Riquelme (footballer, born January 2007)

-Riquelme Felipe da Silva de Oliveira (born 3 January 2007), simply known as Riquelme, is a Brazilian professional footballer who plays as a centre-back for Sport Recife.
+Riquelme Felipe da Silva de Oliveira (born 3 January 2007), simply known as Riquelme, is a Brazilian professional footballer who plays as a centre-back for Botafogo.

 Career

 Born in Luziápolis, Campo Alegre, Alagoas, Riquelme began his career in a Villarreal CF project in Maceió, before joining the youth sides of Sport Recife in 2022.
 In 2024, he signed his first professional contract with the club, agreeing to a deal until 2028.

 Riquelme made his first team – and Série A – debut on 8 November 2025, coming on as a late substitute for Rafael Thyere in a 4–2 home loss to Atlético Mineiro.
 Shortly after, Botafogo reached an agreement with Sport for his transfer for the 2026 season.